People use the word ‘entrepreneur’ way too freely. Here’s what it is, and how to know if you are one…?

 This also includes anybody who’s working for commission.

-So I’m gonna tell you, affiliate marketers, (most of the time), they’re not entrepreneurs… unless they’re ‘entrepreneuring’ a way to sell something that’s different.
+So I’m gonna tell you, affiliate marketers, (most of the time), they’re not entrepreneurs… unless they’re ‘entrepreneuring’ a way to sell something different.

 They didn’t make the product.